Committed to a more sustainable and inclusive world

 Healthy Lives: Improving people’s health and well-being

 Because people care about the safety and efficacy of our products, including the ingredients we use, product stewardship is essential to our ways of working.
 Core to that approach is maintaining strong safety guidelines and practices for product development as well as transparency.
 We led the way on voluntary ingredient disclosure, in 2009 becoming the first major consumer packaged goods company to share that information in our U.S. and Canadian cleaning and disinfecting products.
-In the spirit of continuous improvement, we’re making ongoing progress against additional goals within our IGNITE strategy, including advancing alternative approaches to animal testing and publicly sharing restricted substances lists.
-In fiscal year 2022, we refined our goals to reduce the chemical footprint and expand the use of third-party certifications for our cleaning and disinfecting products to provide additional confidence to consumers.
+And in our fiscal year 2023, we were the first company to add user-friendly ingredient definitions to SmartLabel for cleaning and disinfecting products to help consumers better understand the function of our ingredients.

 Clean World: Taking climate action and reducing plastic & other waste